Home | Teen Mental Health | Low Self Esteem

 Long-Term Quality of Life

-- Difficulty celebrating achievements or recognizing strengths
+- Trouble celebrating successes or seeing personal strengths

-- Lower overall life satisfaction and resilience
+- Lower general life satisfaction and the ability to bounce back

 Our goal in developing Key Healthcare was to create programs that gave teens the guidance they needed to draw on their strengths and realize their potential to live fulfilling happy lives.
 Based on our own experiences, we believe that everyone has the ability to change if given the proper structure and connection